charmbracelet/bubbletea/README.md

                 m.cursor++
             }

-        // The "enter" key and the spacebar (a literal space) toggle
+        // The "enter" key and the space bar (a literal space) toggle the
-        // the selected state for the item that the cursor is pointing at. case "enter", " ":
+        // selected state for the item that the cursor is pointing at. case "enter", "space":
             _, ok := m.selected[m.cursor]
             if ok {
                 delete(m.selected, m.cursor)